ambertan77/ip/docs/README.md

 If executed successfully and no duplicates have been found, Bob will output: `No duplicates in list! :)`

-If executed successfully and duplicated have been found, Bob will output: `Duplicates exist.
+If executed successfully and duplicates have been found, Bob will output: `Duplicates exist.
 Type 'remove duplicates' to remove all duplicates in list.`

 ### Remove duplicates